Classes in 2015:

 The GFAEMSTI Paramedic Program is eligible for Veterans Administration Educational Benefits.
 No other financial aid is available through the program.

 Scholarships are also available through BoundTree Medical for qualified students.
-Please see their website.
+Please see their website, and other agencies.

 Student Withdrawal Policy